Should You Take Creatine Before or After Workout?

 But how does it work?

-Creatine is naturally found in your body’s muscle tissue.
-It helps to produce energy in the form of adenosine triphosphate (ATP) for muscle contraction during intense exercise.
-Supplementing with creatine helps to boost phosphocreatine stores in our muscle which helps you to produce more ATP.
+Creatine is naturally found in your body's muscle tissue.
+It helps to produce energy in the form of adenosine triphosphate (ATP), which powers muscle contraction during intense exercise.
+Supplementing with creatine helps to boost phosphocreatine stores in muscle cells which helps you to produce more ATP.

-To put it simply, the more energy you have in your muscles the heavier you will be able to lift, the more reps you’ll be able to do before getting fatigued, and the more muscle you’ll be able to build [6, 7].
+To put it simply, the more energy you have in your muscles, the heavier you will be able to lift, the more reps you'll be able to do before getting fatigued, and the easier it will be to build muscle and fat-free mass.

-Additionally, some studies have found creatine may help to reduce muscle breakdown and increase satellite-cell signaling to repair and build new muscle tissue post-exercise [8, 9].
+Some studies have also found creatine may help to reduce muscle breakdown and increase satellite-cell signaling to repair and build new muscle tissue post-exercise.

 Best Time to Take Creatine According to Research